10 Books You Should Read to Understand Brazil Better

 4. Backlands: The Canudos Campaign, by Euclides da Cunha.

 While Backlands was meant to be an objective report of the Canudos War in Brazil, this book by Peruvian writer Llosa is a fictionalized version of the events.
-It tells the same story, but as novels go, adding the thrill and emotional twists of the genre.
+It tells the same story, but as novels go, adding the thrill and emotional twists of the format.
 The book depicts characters on both sides of the war, offering a balanced perspective of what happened.
 It’s considered one of the author’s best books.
-Llosa himself considers it his most accomplished novel, and it features in Harold Bloom’s the Western canon.
+Llosa himself considers it his most accomplished novel, and it features in Harold Bloom’s The Western Canon.

 It took 10 years of research for the first volume to come to light.
 It’s a well- written, direct and very readable account of the story of the arrival in Brazil of D. Joao VI, his wife, Carlota Joaquina, and their entourage, changing the destiny of the colony forever by paving the way for the declaration of independence 14 years later.
-Mixing the personal anecdotes of these characters, some of them very funny at times, with important historic events, Gomes offers the reader a sprawling overview of those times in the colony.
+Mixing the personal anecdotes of these characters - some of them very funny - with important historical events, Gomes offers the reader a sprawling overview of those times in the colony.

 1808 was awarded two Jabuti Prizes, in the categories of best reportage-book and non-fiction book of the year.

 Besides The War at the End of the World, this is the only other novel I included on our list of top 10 choices for the reader who wishes to understand Brazil.
-Written by Jorge Amado, Gabriela takes place in the small town of Ilheus, in the state of Bahia, during the economic boom of the cacao in the 1920s.
-The book consists of two intertwined stories: the romance between the bar-owner Nacib, of Syrian origin, and the drought immigrant worker Gabriela, who becomes his cook and mistress.
-The second story is the confrontation between the backward- oriented plantation colonels (powerful heads of landowner families) and the wealthy young man Mundinho Falcão, who represents the arrival of modernity, efficacy and urban values in the rural underdeveloped and conservative region.
-Readers will be delighted to have all their senses and intellect arrested, as they immerse in the world of Gabriela: Amado describes the tastes, smells and texture of the local foods, the funny, and sometimes violent, local customs; the hypocrisy of a narrow-minded and provincial society; the brutality of machismo; and the bright colors of what is supposed to be a microcosm of Brazil and Latin America.
+Written by Jorge Amado, Gabriella takes place in the small town of Ilheus, in the state of Bahia, during the economic boom of the cacao in the 1920s.
+The book consists of two intertwined stories: the first is the romance between the bar-owner Nacib, of Syrian origin, and the drought immigrant worker Gabriella, who becomes his cook and mistress; the second story is the confrontation between the backward-oriented plantation colonels (powerful heads of landowner families) and the wealthy young man Mundinho Falcão, who represents the arrival of modernity, efficacy and urban values in the rural underdeveloped and conservative region.
+Readers will be delighted to have all their senses and intellect arrested, as they immerse in the world of Gabriella: Amado describes the tastes, smells, and texture of the local foods; the funny, and sometimes violent, local customs; the hypocrisy of a narrow-minded and provincial society; the brutality of machismo; and the bright colors of what is supposed to be a microcosm of Brazil and Latin America.